Salli-A/MS-Lesion-Visualization-in-MRI-Scans/README.md

 - Needs animation (maybe the way the camera sync is done qualifies as an animation as it makes use of timers?)
     - Animation of lesions growth (needs the lesion mask development)
-- Needs surface reconstruction (Perhaps of the the lesion mask?)
+- Needs surface reconstruction (of the the lesion masks)
 - Fused visulization across modalities (phase omdatlity with swi?) or add features derived from the scans (gradients or derivatives?)
 - Add scan to file (eg. csv) instead of just printing